rails/rails/guides/source/testing.md

 ```

 By default, system tests are run with the Selenium driver, using the Chrome
 browser, and a screen size of 1400x1400.
-The next section explains how to
+The next section explains how to change
-change the default settings.
+the default settings.

 ### Changing the Default Settings

 Rails makes changing the default settings for system tests very simple.
-All
+All the
-the setup is abstracted away so you can focus on writing your tests.
+setup is abstracted away so you can focus on writing your tests.

-When you generate a new application or scaffold, an `application_system_test_case.rb` file
+When you generate a new application or scaffold, an
-is created in the test directory.
-This is where all the configuration for your
+`application_system_test_case.rb` file is created in the test directory.
+This is
-system tests should live.
+where all the configuration for your system tests should live.

-If you want to change the default settings you can change what the system
+If you want to change the default settings, you can change what the system tests
-tests are "driven by".
-Say you want to change the driver from Selenium to
+are "driven by".
+Say you want to change the driver from Selenium to Cuprite.
-Cuprite.
 First add the `cuprite` gem to your `Gemfile`.
 Then in your
 `application_system_test_case.rb` file do the following:

 ```ruby